 Paradigm Malibu was truly a lifesaver for our daughter.
 It took some time, but giving our complete trust over to the wonderful staff was the right thing to do.
 The communication from the staff there was amazing.
 I highly recommend Paradigm to any family that is struggling to find help for their teen.

 What’s the difference between this and schizophrenia?

-Schizotypal Personality Disorder is on the same “spectrum” as Schizophrenia, meaning it shares certain characteristics.
-However, Schizotypal Personality Disorder is a less severe illness with more mild symptoms, and is somewhere in the middle of the spectrum, whereas Schizophrenia is the most extreme in this category of illnesses.
+Schizotypal personality disorder is on the same “spectrum” as schizophrenia, meaning it shares certain characteristics and symptoms.
+However, schizotypal personality disorder is a milder illness with milder symptoms, and is somewhere in the middle of the spectrum, whereas schizophrenia is much more severe.